 - major real estate trends

 First, a word about technology.
 It’s getting more sophisticated and powerful, often smaller, sometimes cheaper (but not always).
-At the same time, the continuous roll out of new technologies is leading many to reconfigure their lab facilities far sooner than they anticipated in order to keep pace with the latest scientific advances.
+At the same time, the continuous rollout of new technologies is leading many to reconfigure their lab facilities far sooner than they anticipated in order to keep pace with the latest scientific advances.

-The big advantage for modular lab furniture is that it simplifies re-configuring your lab.
+The big advantage of modular lab furniture is that it simplifies re-configuring your lab.
 With modular furniture you can move cabinets around — even change your entire floorplan — to improve traffic flow, accessibility, etc. Modular furniture also allows you to easily increase your storage density by adding more shelves and cabinets to your existing installation.

 On the other hand, fixed casework makes it much more difficult to change anything about your lab layout.
 Even small alterations can result in complicated, time-consuming, and disruptive construction projects.

 As the healthcare, life sciences, and research industries continue to grow, recruiting top talent has become another concern that lab designers and space planners need to take into account.
-As in other tech industries, the best and brightest graduates have new ideas about how they want to collaborate in the workplace, as exemplified by emergence of non-traditional
+As in other tech industries, the best and brightest graduates have new ideas about how they want to collaborate in the workplace, as exemplified by the emergence of non-traditional.

 Real estate trends are another important consideration.
 In the established life science research clusters like Boston, Raleigh-Durham, New York / New Jersey, the Bay Area, Los Angeles, and San Diego, occupancy rates are very high, which has driven up commercial rents for lab space to new highs.
 At the same time, mergers and acquisitions are on the increase.